siderolabs/talos/website/content/v1.10/talos-guides/install/boot-assets.md

 Now the `_out/aws-amd64.raw.xz` contains the customized Talos AWS disk image which can be uploaded as an AMI to the [AWS]({{< relref "../install/cloud-platforms/aws" >}}).

 If the AWS machine is later going to be upgraded to a new version of Talos (or a new set of system extensions), generate a customized `installer` image following the steps above, and upgrade Talos to that `installer` image.
+Make sure to use `--platform=aws` argument to the `imager` to generate AWS-specific installer.

 ### Example: Assets with system extensions from image tarballs with Imager